allisontran/Lab-1/Lab1(Group3).md

 2) "Does absorbance increase linearly with concentration of the red dye?"

 Yes, absorbance increases linearly with concentration until a certain threshold where the solution has become opaque.
-After removing the last two data points (that are past the mentioned threshold), our experimental data roughly fits a linear regression model; its lack of accuracy is due to experimental error, but a general linear shape can be seen from the graph generated from the data.
+After removing the last two data points (that are past the mentioned threshold), our experimental data roughly fits a linear regression model as shown in figure 1; its lack of accuracy is due to experimental error, but a general linear shape can be seen from the figure generated from the data.

 3) What is the value of the extinction coefficient, ε?